 15. Stop by the Banksy Exhibit at Moco Museum

 Is it raining outside?
 Of course.
 It’s the Netherlands!
 Rainy days in Amsterdam deserve a visit to the Moco Museum.
 This boutique museum has an incredible collection of modern art by the likes of Jean-Michel Basquiat, Andy Warhol, and the mysterious British artist, Banksy.

 Banksy’s controversial art pieces can be found all over the world, but here’s your chance to come face to face with iconic pieces, such as Girl with Balloon, Laugh Now, Kate Moss, and more.
 You can take photos, too, so bring a charger for your camera or phone!

-These are some of the best things to do in Amsterdam with kids.
-They are easy, practical and delightful.
+These are some of the best things to do when visiting Amsterdam with kids.
+They are easy, practical, and delightful.
 It’s no wonder Dutch kids are the happiest children in the world.
 The city was designed, streets were laid out and attractions were built with them in mind.
 Come visit Amsterdam with your children and let them have a slice of the happiness that only the Netherlands can offer.

 Author Bio: Ask The Dutch Guy is your go-to guide when it comes to The Netherlands.
 The goal of Ask The Dutch Guy is to showcase the beauty of The Netherlands and to inspire others to explore the country.
 Read more about Ask The Dutch Guy.

 Book Your Flights – You can find discounted fares using sites like Momondo or Skyscanner.
 If you want to keep an eye on discount fares, we suggest signing up for Scott’s Cheap Flights, a daily newsletter with flight sales around the world.

 If you travel frequently, consider investing in a Priority Pass for airport lounge access.
 It’s nice to have a space where you can relax before your flight.